Jup33Q/Groups-Fields-and-Modules-An-Algebraic-review-of-DeepLearning/README.md

-I hope this revision will explain why matrices works in terms of machines' understanding the real worlds. these pages are just chilled-out chatting, so I will only be serious on the maths proofs that I given, the remaining parts are just my thoughts, maybe proof-less, or even wrong, but I think its funny and maybe true, I'm happy if you point those out. this is also sort of open-source 'project?'-ish thing, written with streamlit.\n Feel free to do PRs or fork those and 'fix my bugs'!
+I hope this revision will explain why matrices works in terms of machines' understanding the real worlds. these pages are just chilled-out chatting, so I will only be serious on the maths proofs that I given, the remaining parts are just my thoughts, maybe proof-less, or even wrong, but I think its funny and maybe true, I'm happy if you point those out. this is also sort of open-source 'project?'-ish thing, written with streamlit.
+###### Feel free to do PRs or fork those and 'fix my bugs'!

 ## an sketch of contents